sizhe04/Sizhe04.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a first-year PhD student at Washington University in St. Louis (WashU), honorably advised by Prof. [Jiaxin Huang](https://teapot123.github.io/).
-Previsouly, I received my Master degree in Computer Science in University of Southern California (USC).
-Prior to USC, I received my Bachelor degree in Physics in Sichuan University.
+Hi, I am currently a first-year PhD student at Washington University in St. Louis (WashU), advised by Prof. Jiaxin Huang.
+Previously, I received my Master’s degree in Computer Science at the University of Southern California (USC).
+Prior to USC, I received my Bachelor’s degree in Physics at Sichuan University.

 # Research Interests